jjtrotti/CMPUT274/README.md

 # CMPUT274
 for school
-This i for school work for cmput 274
+This is for school work for cmput 274